 Credit Hours: 3

 An overview of the field of computer science and the scope of the Computer Science program.
 The course provides exposure and foundation to appreciate the relevance and interrelationships of future courses in the CS program.
 Topics include history of computer, number systems, computer architecture, operating systems, computer networks, security, algorithms, databases, programming languages, software development life cycle, applications, and ethics and professionalism in computer science.
+Note:

-Note: Textbook: Computer Science - An Overview, 13th Edition by Brookshear and Brylow.
+Textbook: Computer Science - An Overview, 13th Edition by Brookshear and Brylow.

-CIS 112 - Programming II CANCELLED Due to Low Enrollment
+CIS 111 - Programming I

 Instructor: Dr. Sherif Abdelhamid

 Location: Mallory Hall 210

-Date/Time: Monday Friday 12:30 2:30 p.m.
+Date/Time: Monday - Friday 12:30-2:30 p.m.